 The course equips learners with skills for community development.
-It will help them understand and address physical, emotional and spiritual needs in culturally appropriate ways in a variety of contexts.
-The skills and approaches from this course will prepare MU’s graduates for the job opportunities in missional tasks and secular roles.
+It helps them understand and address physical, emotional, and spiritual needs in culturally appropriate ways in a variety of contexts.
+The skills and approaches from this course prepares students for job opportunities in missional tasks and secular roles.

-This course is designed based on understanding of John 6:1-14 hat addressing spiritual and physical needs of people was part of the ministry of Jesus.
+This course is designed based on the understanding of John 6:1-14, that addressing the spiritual and physical needs of people was part of the ministry of Jesus.

 The course equips missional leaders with tools and techniques to reach people in Christ through holistic development.

 The course examines the principles and practices of holistic development in the contexts of the peoples with diverse socio-economic, racial, ethnic backgrounds.